Since 2000, the number of women and children living in conflict settings has risen steadily, estimated to be over 630 million in 2017.

 FLRF is grateful to the BRANCH researchers for bringing these findings to light, and is a proud supporter of the Consortium.
 FLRF also supported a review of nutrition interventions in such contexts to support infant and young child feeding.

-If you would like to stay up to date on related news, please subscribe to our newsletter.
+Would you like to stay up to date on related news?
+Subscribe to our newsletter.